hardin47/website/Math58/Notes/00-Rfunc.md

 * In Math 58B we also use the RR/OR applet by Ken Kleinman at: https://kenkleinman.shinyapps.io/odds-tool/

+## Data Structure

+Always, it is important to understand the format of the data.
+For example, how many rows (observational units)?
+How many columns (variables)?
+Are the variables numbers or categories?
+There are many ways to see the data, and it is highly recommended that you **regularly** check back to remind yourself of the data structure.

+* `glimpse()`  prints the data with variable types (but makes the columns into rows)
+* `names()` prints the column (variable) names
+* `str()`  is like `glimpse()` but provides a little more information about the structure of the dataframe
+* `head()` prints the first few rows of the dataframe  (`tail()` prints the last few rows)
+* click on the "environment" tab, then click on the name of the dataframe to see the data in the console

 ## Wrangling

 Data wrangling is used when working to change data in one format to another.
 We have regularly used the pipe function (`%>%`) to layer commands.
-Data wranging will be an even bigger part of the data analysis pipeline when we start to work with continuous variables (e.g., height).
+Data wrangling will be an even bigger part of the data analysis pipeline when we start to work with continuous variables (e.g., height).

 The pipe syntax (`%>%`) takes a data frame (or data table) and sends it to the argument of a function.
 The mapping goes to the first available argument in the function.
 For example: